MailTape/MailTape-v1/_posts/2018-07-01-Les-Gracies.md

 ## Kate Bush – Army Dreamers
 _Sanjay_: **"**This is a haunting track described as a song 'about loss and of the feeling you are left with and the pain one suffers'.
 If you're in London on 18th June, Sona will be performing at the [Jazz Cafe](https://thejazzcafelondon.com/event/sona-jobarteh).**"**

 <p id="outroduction">That's it for this morning.
-As always, thanks for listening and much love and gratitude to [Jally Kebba Susso](http://jallykebbasusso.com/), and to [Camille Célestin](http://bravocamo.studio/) for this episode's cool illustration!</p>
+As always, thanks for listening and much love and gratitude to Eric and Gaël as [Les Graciés](https://soundcloud.com/les-gracies), and to [Anthony Dujardin](https://www.instagram.com/fromthegarden/) for this episode's cool illustration!</p>